vacp2p/rfc-index/vac/1/coss.md

 Any member of the domain MAY branch a specification at any point.
 This is done by copying the existing text, and creating a new specification with the same name and content, but a new number.
+Since **raw** specifications are not assigned a number, branching by any member of a sub-domain MAY differentiate specifications based on date, contributors, or version number within the document.
 The ability to branch a specification is necessary in these circumstances:

 * To change the responsible editor for a specification, with or without the cooperation of the current responsible editor.